Wednesday, December 20, 2023

 Friends and family ask me what I’m doing now.
 I simply reply that I'm on a sabbatical.
 I don't bring work home with me.
 I don't unwind from the stress of 60 hour work weeks that made me dread Mondays.
 I'm not obsessed with layoffs that made me dread Wednesdays.

-Today, I focus my time and effort on dealing with diabetic neuropathy and edema
+Today, I focus my time and effort on dealing with diabetic neuropathy.

 You see, my life ha a a meaning, purpose, and plan.
 I just have to remember that it's not up to me to know (or understand) all of the details.